-Flower of Paju City: Cosmos - meaning growth, prosperity and symbolising innocence and pure love
+Flower of Paju City: Cosmos -represents growth and prosperity and symbolizes innocence and pure love.

-Tree of Paju City: Gingko Tree - The gingko signifies everlasting prosperity.
-The tree, with its grand stature,has stunning red and yellow leaves and bear high quality timber and fruits
+Tree of Paju City: The Gingko tree symbolizes everlasting prosperity.
+Grand in stature, the tree has stunning red and yellow leaves and producing high quality timber and fruits.

-Bird of Paju City: Dove - Symbolising peace, doves have gentle temperaments and harmonise with the lifestyle of the city
+Bird of Paju City: The dove embodies peace, has a gentle temperament and is compatible with the lifestyle of the city.